IQTLabs/snowglobe/README.md

 ### Checking that Snow Globe will be able to run your new scenario

 > [!TIP]
 > YAML files can be finicky.
-Before loading your scenario into Snow Globe, confirm that all indentation is consistent using a YAML validator, such as the command line tool yamllint or https://www.yamllint.com/, which will highlight any issues to correct before loading your YAML into Snow Globe.
+Before loading your scenario into Snow Globe, confirm that all indentation is consistent using a YAML validator, such as the command line tool yamllint or https://www.yamllint.com/, which will highlight any issues.

 ### Essential Scenario Components